Few things are more pivotal for developing a healthy baby than ensuring that your child has sufficient nutrition.

 Breastfeeding can be a great way to transfer gut bacteria from mother to child.

-However, some research shows that formula-fed infants do not necessarily have inferior gut health.
+However, some research shows formula-fed infants do not necessarily have inferior gut health.

-If you are formula feeding your baby, experiment with probiotic variants of formula to be sure.
+If you are formula feeding your baby, experiment with probiotic formula variants to be sure.

-When solid food becomes tolerable, make sure that your child’s diet includes lots of dietary fiber and complex carbohydrates.
+When solid food becomes tolerable, says the Australian Breastfeeding Association, ensure your child’s diet includes lots of dietary fiber and complex carbohydrates.

-These can be found in fruits and vegetables, whole grains, and legumes.
+These can be found in fruits, vegetables, whole grains, and legumes.

-Beyond diet, it is also important that your baby is exposed to a multitude of good microbes from the outside world.
+Beyond diet, it is also important that your baby is exposed to many good microbes from the outside world.

 Bring your baby outside to increase this exposure.